Working With Different Topologies

 One of the key features of the quantum computer is its working graph, which defines the connectivity allowed by the binary quadratic model.

-To create a software solver with the same connectivity as a D-Wave 2000Q quantum computer you first need a representation of the Chimera graph which can be obtained from the dwave_networkx project using the chimera_graph() function.
+To create a software solver with the same connectivity as an Advantage quantum computer you first need a representation of the Pegasus graph which can be obtained from the dwave_networkx project using the pegasus_graph() function.

-Now, with a classical sampler and the desired graph, you can use dimod’s StructureComposite to create a Chimera-structured sampler.
+Now, with a classical sampler and the desired graph, you can use dimod’s StructureComposite to create a Pegasus-structured sampler.

-This sampler accepts Chimera-structured problems.
-In this case, create an Ising problem.
+This sampler accepts Pegasus-structured problems.
+For example, create an Ising problem.

 >>> sampleset = sampler.sample_ising(h, J)